wheelroom/wheelroom/README.md

 ## Boilerplate

-Have a look at the [boilerplate](https://github.com/jaccomeijer/wheelroom/tree/master/packages/boilerplate) so see how wheelroom and `gatsby-theme-wheelroom` work together.
+Have a look at the [boilerplate](https://github.com/jaccomeijer/wheelroom/tree/master/packages/boilerplate) to so see how wheelroom and `gatsby-theme-wheelroom` work together.

 ## Models